ruben-machado/University-Projects/4. House Pricing Regression/README.md

 - Data Splitting & Normalization – Applied a 70/30 partition on training data and Min-Max Normalization for consistency

-### 🚀 **Key Findings**
+### 🚀 **From Prediction to Action**

-Key Findings

-Best Model Selection – After rigorous testing, the best-performing regression model was chosen based on accuracy, interpretability, and computational efficiency.
+After rigorous testing, the best-performing regression model was chosen based on accuracy, interpretability, and computational efficiency.

-Deployment Strategies:
+**Deployment Strategies**:

 - User-Friendly Dashboard – An interactive interface where agents can input property details and receive price predictions
 - Mobile Application – A proposed app to provide instant property valuations and alerts on undervalued listings

-Practical Applications for Real Estate Agents:
+**Practical Applications for Real Estate Agents**:

-- Identifying Investment Opportunities – Using price predictions to spot undervalued properties and assess potential appreciation.
+- Identifying Investment Opportunities – Using price predictions to spot undervalued properties and assess potential appreciation
-- Accurate Price Determination – Ensuring competitive property pricing to attract buyers quickly and increase transaction efficiency.
+- Accurate Price Determination – Ensuring competitive property pricing to attract buyers quickly and increase transaction efficiency
-- Market Segmentation & Targeting – Leveraging data to refine marketing strategies and personalize property recommendations.
+- Market Segmentation & Targeting – Leveraging data to refine marketing strategies and personalize property recommendations